 - Mortgage discharge costs.
 If your home is destroyed by an insured event and the insurer has agreed to cover your home as a complete loss, your policy will pay the legal and administrative costs associated with discharging your mortgage.

 - Funeral expenses.
 Your policy will cover up to $7,000 of funeral expenses if you die as a result of an insured event.

 - Replacement of locks.
 This contents cover inclusion ensures that you will be covered for the cost of replacing the locks or key codes of your home if the keys to your home’s external doors or windows are stolen.

 - Open air contents.
 Contents Insurance from Australia Post also covers loss or damage to contents when they are in the open air at the insured address.

 - Temporarily removed contents.
 Insured contents will also be covered when they are temporarily removed from the home address, such as if you are staying in a hotel, a hospital or another home.

 - Contents while moving.
-Contents are insured while you are moving to a new address in Australia and the loss or damage is caused by fire or the collision or overturning of the vehicle transporting them.
+Contents are insured while you are moving to a new address in Australia and any loss or damage caused by fire or the collision or overturning of the vehicle transporting them will be covered.

 - Credit card cover.
 This benefit provides cover if your credit or transaction card is stolen from your home.